revodavid/OpenAI-Lab-UCB/docs/20-Completions.md

 ## Launch the Completions Playground

+### In OpenAI

+Log in to the [OpenAI platform](https://platform.openai.com/), and click "Playground" in the top menu bar.
+Confirm the following settings in the right panel, and adjust if necessary:

+* Mode: Complete
+* Model: text-davinci-003
+* Temperature: 1
+* Max Length: 1000

+### In Azure OpenAI Service

 In the left navigation of the Azure OpenAI Studio home page, click "Completions" under the "Playground" heading.

 In the drop-downs under "Completions playground" make sure the following options are selected: